 Prep work are for procedures/treatments

 Maintain records of dental work

 Handle Patient billing and payments

-It is common for some dental assistants to be able to do some higher level procedures in some states and with extra certifications.
-These are procedures like fluoride treatments and sealants.
+It is common for some dental assistants to be able to do some higher level procedures (called expanded functions) in some states and with extra certifications.
+A detailed list of these expanded functions and certification are below.

 According to the latest government statistics from the Bureau of Labor Statistics (bls.gov), the median salary is $37,630 per year and $18.09 per hour.
 Both are above average for allied health positions.

 Area Name / Hourly Avg.
 Wage / Annual Avg Salary